nph-westpoint/Published-CGM-Data/README.md

 # Published-CGM-Data

-Continuous Glucose Monitoring data (CGM) data which are publically available
+Continuous Glucose Monitoring data (CGM) data which are publically available.
 This repository is here for anyone running [GVC-Calc](https://gvc-calc.streamlit.app/) that does not have access to CGM data and would like to demonstrate its features.

 ---